wesley-a-leung/Resources/README.md

 - Kotlin Resources compile in Kotlin 1.4

 ### Licensing
-- most files are covered under `LICENSE.md`, with certain files being covered under a different license, which are stated at the top of those files with the license files also being provided in its folder
+- most files are covered under `LICENSE`, with certain files being covered under a different license, which are stated at the top of those files with the license files also being provided in its folder